Azure-Readiness/HOL-ConnectingApplications/HOL.md

 In this hands-on lab, you will learn how to:

 - Configure a SQL Server Virtual Machine
-- Connect a sample Web application with the SQL Server using a public endpoint
+- Connect a sample Web application with SQL Server using a public endpoint
 - Deploy the sample Web application to a Cloud App in Windows Azure

 <a name="Prerequisites"></a>